muze-innovation/chassis/backend/README.md

 }
 ```

-`Banner` has a type of each field, such as `id must be a string`.
-If the `id` from the source(JSON) is not a string, Chassis will show an error.
+`Banner` fields, like `id`, must be specific data types.
+Chassis displays error if source `id` (in JSON) is not a `string`."

 ### Source

-The source file is the data that will be used to create the front-end UI in JSON format.
+The source file is JSON data used to create the front-end UI.

-Example source.json
+source.json

 ```json
 {